makersacademy/takeaway-challenge/README.md

 ------
 * Made three classes: Menu, Order, Message
 * I'll add a fourth class called Takeaway to create a single point of entry for the application, as right now the user has to include both Menu and Order seperately.
-* I'd also ensure all unit tests stubbed out calls to the Twilio message service to prevent spam

 Author
 ------